JamesDHW/universal-app-starter/packages/client/config/babel/README.md

 ## Philosophy

-Babel is a transpiler–not a bundle–which means that the transient consumers of this package (i.e. `/apps`) must configure their own bundler for features like tree-shaking to work.
+Babel is a _transpiler_–not a bundler–which means that the transitive consumers of this package (i.e. `/apps`) must configure their own bundler for features like tree-shaking to work.

 `cjs` and `esm` are two different formats, and this package aims to support `esm` for consistency across packages in this monorepo.